pavedroad-io/pavedroad/devkit/BOOTSTRAP.md

     The script prompts for a _sudo_ password at this point if necessary.
-    When executing the MacOS bootstrap script this chown step may be skipped as follows:
+    When executing the MacOS bootstrap script this chown step may be skipped by specifying the _-c_ option:

         bootstrap-macos.sh -c
 2. Installs Homebrew by downloading and running a ruby script